Saturday, September 23, 2023

 Kimble is able to narrow down the list even more and breaks into the home of the last guy.
 Luckily, that guy isn't home at the moment so he's able to just rummage through his stuff and he finds pictures of the guy who he recognizes as being the one he got into a fight with and he finds a prosthetic arm in his drawer.
 He also finds pictures of the guy with Dr. Lentz who was at the fundraiser the night of his wife's murder.

 Back at U.S. Marshalls headquarters, Gerard is told he has a phone call from someone claiming to be Richard Kimble.
 He and his team are talking and joking, but once Gerard realizes he's actually talking to Kimble, he makes a very irritated signal with his hands, telling everybody to shut up.
-Kimble tells him he's trying to solve the puzzle of who killed his wife and that he "just find a big piece".
+Kimble tells him he's trying to solve the puzzle of who killed his wife and that he "just found a big piece".
 He gets up and walks away, but leaves the phone off the hook because obviously he wants them to find the murderer's home, which of course they go to right away.

 The one-armed man is named Fredrick Sykes and when he returns home, he wants to know what's going on.
 They tell him he had a break-in and that a fugitive named Richard Kimble made a phone call from his apartment.
 Sykes denies knowing somebody by that name, but once they show him Kimble's photo, he recognizes him as the man who blamed a one-armed man for killing his wife and asks if he's coming after him.
 Gerard asks if he has a reason to come after him.
 This is when we found out that the police have already talked to Sykes and he was cleared because he had an alibi: he was on a business trip with fifteen people.
 We find out he works in security for the pharmacuetical company, Devlin MacGregor.